 Helping a Hermit Crab Out of its Shell

 Never tug a hermit crab from its shell.
-It doesn’t matter how delicate you think you’re being because you’ll end up pulling the legs off.
-Sadly, a hermit crab would rather be torn to shreds than separated from its shell.
+It doesn’t matter how delicate you think you are because you’ll end up pulling the legs off, as a hermit crab will do anything to avoid being separated from its shell.

-Instead, the hermit crab needs to be gently cut out of the shell.
-This is a lengthy, painstaking process.
-Use a blunt, flat-edged knife.
-If the hermit crab is small, a paperclip may do.
+Instead, the hermit crab must be carefully cut out of the shell with a blunt, flat-edged knife.
+If the hermit crab is small, a paperclip may suffice.
 Gently slide this around the shell.
-Expect to be pinched during the process.

 Take your time until the hermit crab is free.
 If it were stuck, it’d emerge to stretch its legs immediately.